bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 Also, many organizations create their own "flavor" of style guides - for an example, read the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).

+### Stretch:
-_Stretch_: And if you get through all of the above - make `lambdata` better!
+If you get through all of the above - make `lambdata` better!
 Implement 2 more helper functions, and/or refactor your code to be more object-oriented.